-For a game that was quite archetypical for the mid-nineties, it’s surprising to discover just how much variety there is the gameplay.
-Aside from simply having to get from point A to point B in lieu of the genre’s tradition, there are also bonus sequences which require players to race through courses on various different vehicles; most likely a reason why Nintendo may have felt it to be too similar to Yoshi’s Island.
+For a game that was quite archetypical for the mid-nineties, it’s surprising to discover just how much variety there is in the gameplay.
+Aside from simply having to get from point A to point B in lieu of the genre’s tradition, there are also bonus sequences that require players to race through courses on various different vehicles; most likely a reason why Nintendo may have felt it to be too similar to Yoshi’s Island.
 There’s also a small element of Donkey Kong Country, whereby the player can collect the four letters from Plok’s name to receive extra lives, and even a reference to Metroid in the way Plok jumps.

 Controls – 10/10